MaetrixTraey/code-unza25-csc4792-project_team_6-repository-for-Project-Team-6/README.md

   - **Western Province:** 12 sections
   - **Copperbelt Province:** 8 sections (least sections in the dataset)
 - **Missing Sections:** The quality report noted that Central and Southern Provinces had the most missing common sections (2 missing sections each), which is an anomaly considering that Central Province has the highest number of sections in the dataset.

+  ---
+#3.
+Data Preparation
+## 3.1 Data Loading
+Phase where we loaded the data collected in the previous stage